VDA5050/VDA5050/VDA5050_EN.md

 #### 6.7.3 Map download

-The map download is triggered by the `downloadMap` instant action from the Master Control.
+The map download is triggered by the `downloadMap` instant action from the master control.
 This command contains the mandatory parameters `mapId` and `mapDownloadLink` under which the map is stored on the map server and which can be accessed by the vehicle.

 The AGV sets the `actionStatus` to 'RUNNING' as soon as it starts downloading the map file.
 If the download is successful, the `actionStatus` is updated to 'FINISHED'.
 If the download is unsuccessful, the status is set to 'FAILED'.
 Once the download has been successfully completed, the map shall be added to the array of `maps` in the state.
 Maps shall not be reported in the state, before they are ready to be enabled.